CoherentLabs/GameUIComponents/samples/user_interface/settings/README.md

 </div>
 ```

-This is how you can use the gameui components to create a user interface.
+This is how you can use the GameUI components to create a user interface.
 Check the full example for more complex structure with a lot of components.